mGalarnyk/Python_Tutorials/Scrapy/README.md

 <br>

 The code for items.py is [here](https://github.com/mGalarnyk/Python_Tutorials/raw/master/Scrapy/fundrazr/fundrazr/items.py)
+Save it under the fundrazr/fundrazr directory (overwrite the original iems.py file).

 The item class (basically how we store our data before outputting it) used in this tutorial looks like this.